haasn/mpvhq-old/DOCS/man/vo.rst

             The position to be sampled, in coordinate space [0-1]. vec2 size
-            The size of the texture, in pixels. vec2 sub
+            The size of the texture, in pixels.

+        In addition to these parameters, the following unfiforms are also globally available:

+        float random
+            A random number in the range [0-1], different per frame. vec2 subsample (source-shader only)
-            The subsampling ratio for that plane (eg. (2,2) for 4:2:0 content). float cmul
+            The subsampling ratio for that plane (eg. (2,2) for 4:2:0 content). float cmul (source-shader only)
             The multiplier needed to pull colors up to the right bit depth.
 The source-shader should multiply any sampled colors by this.

-        In addition to these parameters, the following unfiforms are also globally available:

-        float random
-            A random number in the range [0-1], different per frame.

         For example, a shader that inverts the colors could look like this::